CTO92/PyFlame/README.md

 ## About OA Quantum Labs

-PyFlame is developed by **[OA Quantum Labs](https://oaqlabs.com)**, a specialized engineering firm focused on high-performance computing and tooling that breaks vendor lock-in.
+PyFlame is developed by **[OA Quantum Labs](https://oaqlabs.com)**, a specialized engineering firm focused on high-performance and quantum computing.

 ### What We Do

-In this context We help organizations unlock the full potential of specialized hardware through custom developer tools, optimized frameworks, and performance engineering:
+In the context of the PyFlame project we help organizations unlock the full potential of specialized hardware through custom developer tools, optimized frameworks, and performance engineering:

 - **Custom Framework Development** — Native tooling designed for your specific accelerator architecture
 - **Performance Optimization** — Squeeze maximum throughput from your existing hardware investments